 While there are numerous varieties of lobelia plants, only a few are commonly seen in the home garden—L. inflata (Indian tobacco), L. cardinalis (Cardinal flower), and L. siphilitica.
 Interesting enough, the name of Indian tobacco derived from the fact that Native Americans once smoked lobelia plant to treat asthma.
 Also known as pukeweed, doctors once prescribed the plant to induce vomiting.

-Although most varieties are compact, growing only 3-5 inches tall, others will grow up to 3 feet.
-Colors are also variable, with white, pink, red, and blue species available.
+Although most varieties are compact, growing only 3 to 5 inches tall, others will grow up to 3 feet.
+Colors are also variable, with white, pink, red and blue species available.
 However, violet-blue is probably one of the most commonly seen.
 These plants make great additions in borders, along creeks or ponds, as ground covers, or in containers—especially hanging baskets.

 Growing Lobelia Plant

 The seedlings should pop up within a week or two, at which time you can begin thinning them out.
-After all danger of frost is gone and the plants are at least 2-3 inches tall, transplant them to the garden—spacing about 4-6 inches apart.
+After all danger of frost is gone and the plants are at least 2 to 3 inches tall, transplant them to the garden—spacing about 4 to 6 inches apart.

 Care of Lobelia Plants

 Once established, the lobelia plant requires little maintenance.
 During hot, dry periods, care of lobelia requires that the plant should receive frequent watering, however, especially those in containers.
-A general-purpose liquid fertilizer can be given once a month or every 4-6 weeks, if desired.
+A general-purpose liquid fertilizer can be given once a month or every four to six weeks, if desired.